This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Is Dr. Brandt Cruelty-Free?

 Dr. Brandt is NOT Cruelty-free.
 Dr. Brandt Skincare pays and allows their products to be tested on animals when required by law.
-Also, Dr. Brandt sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Also, Dr. Brandt sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 Dr. Brandt’s Animal Testing Policy